Skip to main content

 The Evolution of Sexual Health

-When it comes to your sexual health, understanding the facts and taking control of your mind, body, and soul can lead to greater satisfaction and confidence.
-Sexual health is the ability to embrace and enjoy one’s sexuality throughout a lifetime, and is an important part of our physical and emotional health.
-So before we dive in, let's check any shame or blame at the door!
+At its core, sexual health is the ability to embrace and enjoy one’s sexuality throughout a lifetime, and is an important part of our physical and emotional health.
+So, before we dive in, let's check any shame or blame at the door!

-When it comes to having open conversations about sexual health, we’ve come a long way.
 Over the years, the definition has expanded to include much more than just the typical high school health class talking points.
 We now have a more complete understanding that includes nuanced areas like sexual rights, pleasure, and intimacy.

 Of course, taking control of your sexual health includes disease prevention and unplanned/planned pregnancies, but it also encompasses the emotional aspect of sexual health.
 The evolution towards more openness and transparency around this topic shows that we’re taking a more positive, proactive, and respectful approach to sexuality as a society.

-STIs vs STDs: What's the Difference?
+STIs vs. STDs: What's the difference?

-You've probably heard the term STD, which stands for “sexually transmitted disease.”
 However, STI stands for “sexually transmitted infection” and is the most up-to-date term used.
 Many educators and healthcare providers have switched from STD to STI because “infection” is more accurate and less stigmatizing than “disease.”

 Can STIs affect your fertility?

 If left untreated, sexually transmitted infections (STIs) can often cause health complications and potentially affect fertility.
-The good news is that the most common STIs are preventable and treatable.
-Let’s take a closer look at the most common STIs, along with how they affect fertility and your overall sexual health.
+The good news is that the most common STIs are both preventable and treatable.

 What are the most common STIs?

-Human Papillomavirus (HPV)
+1. Human Papillomavirus (HPV)

 Human Papillomavirus (HPV) is the most common STI, with most sexually active people contracting it at some point in their lives.
 It occurs in both females and males and can cause certain cancers and diseases.
-HPV often shows no signs or symptoms, so many people don’t know that they have it.
-While the body can sometimes fight off the virus on its own, this isn’t always the case.

 Potential Infertility Issues